Information for Students

 This session provides students with the opportunity to showcase the directions of their work, and to exchange experiences with other students and researchers from academia and industry.
 The Student-Research Preview (SRP) is organized as an Evening Session consisting of short presentations of work-in-progress followed by a poster session.
 In particular, it will provide students with:

-The Call For Papers can be downloaded here
+The Call For Student Presentations can be downloaded here

 Silkroad Award

-The Silkroad Award Program of the International Solid-State Circuits Conference (ISSCC) is intended to promote design of integrated circuits and systems at a quality level appropriate for submission to ISSCC 2023.
-It is particularly intended for students from universities within IEEE Region 10.
-Particular emphasis will be placed on submissions from emerging countries.
-The candidates will be selected from first-time-accepted paper authors.
-The winner(s) are selected from first-time student-presenting authors at ISSCC whose research is conducted in an emerging region in the Far East.
+The Silkroad Award Program of the International Solid-State Circuits Conference (ISSCC) is intended to promote design of integrated circuits and systems at a quality level appropriate for submission to ISSCC 2026.
+The winner(s) are selected from first-time student-presenting authors at ISSCC whose research is conducted in an emerging region of Asia-Pacific (APAC).

 Student Travel Grant Awards:

 The IEEE Solid-State Circuits Society Student Travel Grant Award (STGA) program recognizes and promotes early career accomplishments in all solid-state circuits fields by supporting student travel to SSCS-sponsored conferences.
-Students who are members of the Solid-State Circuits Society and in a Ph.D. program can apply for partial travel.
+Students who are members of the Solid-State Circuits Society and in a Ph.D. program can apply for partial travel to attend ISSCC.
 Visit the SSCS website for more information click here.

 Circuit Insights: